athammad/dockerPyR/README.md

 # dockerPyR
-Useful container for projects that requires both R and Python (to be used with Docker Machine)
+Useful container for projects that require both R and Python for Deep Learning and Machine Learning (ideally to be used with Docker Machine)